xiaohulugo/VanishingPointDetection/README.md

 1. build the project with Cmake
 2. set the internal parameters of the input image (it's ok to use approximate values, for example: pp(cols/2,rows/2), f=max(cols,rows), but the result will be a little worse)

+Performance:
+---
+40ms on a computer with Intel Core i5-3550p CPU without any optimization and parallel computation in the Release mode.

 Please cite this paper if you use this data or code:

     @InProceedings{Lu_2017_WACV,